 It is essential that leaders and initiators who want openness and creativity choose out of inner motivation to be open for (self)reflection.
 They must have a great willingness to examine their own values and beliefs.
 It is unsafe for employees when leaders react inconsistent or respond ambiguously to frank behavior.
 At its core, leadership is about shifting how individuals and groups attend to and subsequently respond to a situation.
 The trouble is that most leaders in hierarchical cultures are unable to recognize, let alone change, the behavior in their organizations.

 Learning to recognize certain blind spots requires a particular kind of listening and observing.
 As with golf an open attitude is essential to make the right swing and stroke.
 A creative leader understands that his perception is a limitation and blind spots can make the difference between a ‘ top ‘ and a ‘ flop ‘ decision.
 He knows that his perception follows what he thinks he observes and what he perceives as his inner emotional reaction to that observation.
 These two lead to a judgment and finally an impuls or solid intervention.
-The slightest distortion in either one of these items can make the whole thing go south.
+The slightest distortion in either one of these items can make the whole thing to go south.

 Figure 5: the ORJI-model of prof E. Schein.